Saraquail/sirilla-learning/README.md

 This project uses [Cypress IO](https://docs.cypress.io) for integration testing using the Chrome browser.

 Cypress has the following expectations:

+THESE TESTS NEED TO BE UPDATED TO MATCH LATEST REFACTOR

 - You have cypress installed (this is a devDependency of the project)
 - You have your application running at http://localhost:3000.